 Not all agencies will fit your specific business needs; it is important to carefully assess which agencies will.
 Some agencies cater to businesses of certain sizes (small business versus an enterprise), some focus on a specific region (local, national or international).
 Beyond basic collection efforts, some agencies provide additional services, such as billing, precollections, credit reporting and account receivables consulting.
 It is important to identify if an agency is well-suited for your business and will provide all the features you need.

-Determine if they specialize in your industry
+2. Determine if it specializes in your industry.

 Some collection agencies, primarily consumer agencies, specialize in specific industries, such as healthcare, insurance, utilities, credit cards, mortgages or auto loans, while others service a range of industries.
 If you provide a product or service within a very specific industry, the experience a collection agency has in that industry can be the tie-breaker between two reputable collection agencies you are considering hiring.